 In those cases, Boberdoo or LeadProsper's auction infrastructure is not excess complexity — it's table stakes.
 The per-lead revenue gains from real-time bidding can justify the $1,000+/mo price quickly at sufficient volume.

-Most growing leadgen agencies are distributors, not aggregators.
-The right tool for that role is simpler, cheaper, and faster to set up than the enterprise aggregator platforms that dominate search results.
+Most lead-gen teams are distributors, not aggregators.
+The right tool for that role is simpler, cheaper, and faster to set up than the enterprise aggregator platforms that dominate search results — and it should stay the right tool as volume grows, since distribution doesn't become an auction problem just because there's more of it.